Nonoka9002/Nono-Recorder-Privacy-Policy/README.md

-# Nono Voice: Privacy policy
+# Nono Recorder: Privacy policy
 Welcome to the Nono Voice app!

 Nono Voice is a free app developed by Nonoka and currently available on Google Play Store.